-DRESS AND GROOMING

-The District's dress code is established to teach grooming and hygiene, instills discipline, prevent disruption, avoid safety hazards, and teach respect for authority.
+DRESS AND GROOMING The District's dress code is established to teach grooming and hygiene, instills discipline, prevent disruption, avoid safety hazards, and teach respect for authority.
 Only the type of dress and grooming that lends itself to the very best possible learning situation for the student body will be permitted.
 Student dress and grooming that are not conducive to the ultimate in student decorum and discipline will not be permitted.
+Campus administrators are responsible for administering the dress and grooming code on their campus.
+Any article of clothing, not on the following list, that is worn in a manner that could be considered a safety risk to any individuals on campus may be dealt with

-The administrators are responsible for administering the dress and grooming code on his or her campus.
-Violations of the dress code will result in a dhall and step in the Discipline Step Plan.
+Violations of the dress code will result in a D-Hall and a step in the Discipline Step Plan.

-All Students:
+All students: